 12print("final state:", states[-1])1states: [0.6, 0.74, 1.466, 1.719]

 2final state: 1.719If were 0.1 instead of 0.9, the final state would change sharply.
 With the same inputs and , the final state is about instead of : earlier events contribute far less.
-Whether that is harmful depends on what information the task needs to retain.
+Whether that's harmful depends on what information the task needs to retain.

 The Structured State Space for Sequence Modeling (S4)[6] advanced neural SSMs by giving them structured long-range dynamics and efficient computation views.
-The following diagram illustrates the basic S4 architecture, where the hidden state is updated iteratively using structured matrices.
+In the basic S4 architecture below, the hidden state updates iteratively through structured matrices.

 In S4, the continuous-time matrix starts from the HiPPO (High-order Polynomial Projection Operators) framework, which compresses input history into coefficients of orthogonal polynomials.[7][6]